huaweicloud-latam/knowledge-base/docs/compute/functiongraph/custom-container-image.md

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Custom-Container-Image/media/image21.png)

-**<span class="underline">Importante:</span>** Caso a execução da função apresente o erro “runtime process is exited”, verifique a memória alocada para a função em “Configuration” e “Memory(MB)”, alocando mais memória.
+**<span class="underline">Important:</span>** If the function execution shows the error “runtime process is exited”, check the memory allocated to the function in “Configuration” and “Memory(MB)”, allocating more memory.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Custom-Container-Image/media/image22.png)

-Por último, basta configurar um trigger para a função.
-Neste exemplo, o trigger que irá chamar a função do FunctionGraph será uma API Gateway do serviço APIG da HWC.
-Para criar um trigger, basta clicar em “+ Create Trigger” e configurar a instância do APIG, preenchendo o API Group, Environment, Security Authentication, protocolo e timeout.
+Finally, just configure a trigger for the function.
+In this example, the trigger that will call the FunctionGraph function will be an API Gateway from the HWC APIG service.
+To create a trigger, just click on “+ Create Trigger” and configure the APIG instance, filling in the API Group, Environment, Security Authentication, protocol and timeout.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Custom-Container-Image/media/image23.png)